 Size is an issue as well, or rather, the appearance of looking younger.
 Kids who are short, and appear younger have a great advantage.
-The kids you see playing teens on television rarely are teens (consider that Jason Earles was in his late 20s when he started as Hannah Montana's brother, and most of the cast on the CW (and all their 2010 pilots, including Glee) are in their mid 20s playing teenagers).
-The period of time between 14 and 18 is affectionately known as the "Dead Zone" to parents in the industry since there is very little work that isn't snatched up by adults who can play younger.
-Even kids as young as 6 can "cheat" younger if they are small and still have baby teeth.
+The kids you see playing teens on television rarely are teens.
+Consider that the all but one of the cast of 13 Reasons Why are in their 20s, playing high schoolers.
+The period of time between 14 and 18 is affectionately known as the “Dead Zone” to parents in the industry since there is very little work that isn’t snatched up by adults who can play younger.
+Even kids as young as 6 can “cheat” younger if they are small and still have baby teeth.
 Since they can often read and have longer attention spans, producers will hire them over a true 4 or 5 year old.

 FINANCES: CAN YOU AFFORD THIS TRIP?

 How much Does Pilot Season Cost?